Efficiency of photonic state tomography affected by fiber attenuation: Qubit tomography

 We focus on this particular class of two-qubit entanglement since it comprises the celebrated Bell states, i.e., $\ket{\Phi^+}$ and $\ket{\Phi^-}$, which are famous for multiple applications in quantum information and computation.
 In quantum optics, such kind of two-photon entangled states can be produced by spontaneous four-wave mixing (SFWM) in a dispersion-shifted fiber \cite{Takesue2009}, or spontaneous parametric down-conversion (SPDC) \cite{Marcikic2004}, and by a source that utilizes quantum dots \cite{Jayakumar2014}.

-In \figref{equbitfidel}, one finds the average fidelity, $F_{av} (L_{1},L_{2})$, corresponding to entangled qubits estimation.
-The map allows one to follow the precision of state reconstruction for different combinations of fiber lengths.
-We assumed that the number of photon pairs per measurement and the attenuation coefficient remained unchanged.

-Furthermore, in \figref{equbitcon}, we present the average concurrence, $C_{av} (L_{1},L_{2})$, which corresponds to the estimated states.
+The results with the fidelity of state estimation can be found in Appendix~\Ref{estimationfidelity}.
+Here, we concentrate on entanglement quantification because it is a crucial question in the context of practical applications.
+In \figref{equbitcon}, we present the average concurrence, $C_{av} (L_{1},L_{2})$, which corresponds to the estimated states.
 Originally, all input states were maximally entangled with concurrence equal to one.
 However, as a consequence of photon loss and shot noise, the measured states feature less entanglement.
 The plot \figref{equbitcon} allows one to track how the quantity of entanglement detected by the measurement scheme depends on fiber lengths.

-For practical reasons, we are usually interested in detecting such quantity of entanglement that is sufficient to announce the violation of the Bell-CHSH inequality \cite{Bell1964,Clauser1969}.
+For practical reasons, we are usually interested in detecting such a quantity of entanglement that is sufficient to announce the violation of the Bell-CHSH inequality \cite{Bell1964,Clauser1969}.
 Based on the concurrence, we can say that a quantum state $\rho$ allows of such a violation if $C[\rho] > 1/\sqrt{2}$ \cite{Verstraete2002,Hu2012}.
-From \figref{equbitcon}, one can conclude that $C_{av} (L_{1},L_{2}) > 1/\sqrt{2}$ as long as $L_1 + L_2 < 130$ km.
+From \figref{equbitcon}, one can conclude that $C_{av} (L_{1},L_{2}) > 1/\sqrt{2}$ as long as $L_1 + L_2 < 110$ km.
 This observation provides us with a threshold for detecting quantum correlations.
-By following the framework introduced in this work, one can determine an analogous criterion for a different number of photon pairs or distinct attenuation coefficient.
+By following the framework introduced in this work, one can determine an analogous criterion for a different number of photon pairs or distinct attenuation coefficients.